Baby Stepping Fourth: Fears Part 4, Column 5

 For example, if I need to end an abusive relationship (and I’ve had practice at this) the self-talk sounds like the following:

-- We can be happy if he will just listen to my wisdom (stop giggling)
+- We can be happy if he will just listen to my wisdom (dishonest, selfish, self-seeking)

-- I made a commitment and God (or others) will not forgive me for leaving
+- I made a commitment and God (or others) will never forgive me for leaving (fear, dishonesty)

 Choose to stay in the fear — or not.
 If not, then finish the 4th Step Not So Scary Worksheet on Fears.
-You can print it from the sidebar of any post, or use a notebook of your choosing and make your own columns.
+You can print it from the top menu bar of any post, or use a notebook of your choosing and make your own columns.